EDD Appeals

 If you do not agree with the decision of the ALJ, you will have 30 days from the date of the ALJ’s decision to file an appeal with the CUIAB Appeals Board.
 The CUIAB Appeals Board, however, will review only the transcript of the ALJ hearing and evidence presented at the hearing.
 Additional evidence cannot be submitted by you or the EDD.
 If the CUIAB Appeals Board denies your petition, you may still pursue your appeal rights.
 Once your liability has been paid in full, you may file a claim for refund with the EDD.

-If you have received a notice of assessment from the EDD, contact the Los Angeles EDD tax attorneys at Disparte Tax Law for a free consultation.
+If you have received a notice of assessment from the EDD, contact a tax attorney at Disparte Tax Law for a free consultation.